lucas-p-engineering/Discrete-multi-wavelength-photometer/README.md

 - An LED array together with a TSL2561 (Arduino version) is used for measurement
 - The system is controlled and calculations are performed using an Arduino Nano
-- The housing and larger components are 3D printed
+- 3D printed housing and larger components